Blowtorch55/mastercard-api-java/README.md

 	}
 }

-In addition to this code, you'll need helper classes/methods to get your consumer key and private key details
+Note that the TestUtils class is designed to get the user's consumer key and private key credentials.
+The getConsumerKey method and getPrivateKey methods look like so

 // return consumer key in String form